tdegeus/pybind11_examples/README.md

 *   The examples made available by [Cliburn Chan and Janice McCarthy, at Duke University](http://people.duke.edu/~ccc14/sta-663-2016/18G_C++_Python_pybind11.html) have been of enormous help.
 Please also read their [documentation](http://people.duke.edu/~ccc14/sta-663-2016/18G_C++_Python_pybind11.html).

-Note that there are also test-cases included in the [pybind11 repository](https://github.com/pybind/pybind11), but these are not very insightful when you are new to pybind11.
+Note that there are also test cases included in the [pybind11 repository](https://github.com/pybind/pybind11), but these are not very insightful when you are new to pybind11.

+Finally, pybind11 is actively used.
+So one can look in actively maintained libraries for specific solutions.
+For example:

+*   [cppmat](http://cppmat.geus.me) is a library that provided multi-dimensional arrays in C++, much like the [Eigen](http://eigen.tuxfamily.org) library does for one- and two-dimensional arrays.
+It also provides a pybind11 interface, such that creating a Python module that uses cppmat function at its back-end as function arguments or returns becomes trivial.

 # Cloning this repository